Oxford Sustainable Business Programme

 In brief

-Location | Oxford, UK |
+| Location | Oxford, UK |

-Cost | £8,500 plus accommodation (£1,200) |
+| Fees | £8,500 plus accommodation (£1,200) |

 Overview

-This unique cross-University programme leverages the research and experience of the Saïd Business School, the Smith School of Enterprise and the Environment and Oxford Net Zero to empower you to design and deliver effective strategies for your organisation.
+This unique cross-University programme leverages the research and experience of Saïd Business School, the Smith School of Enterprise and the Environment and Oxford Net Zero to empower you to design and deliver effective strategies for your organisation.

-You will be immersed at the global epicentre of sustainable business education, steeped in 800 years of history and influence.
-In 2025 Oxford University was best in the world for the 9th consecutive year (THE), SBS won ‘Best School’ and ‘Best Academic Research’ in the Financial Times Responsible Business Education Awards, and the Smith School’s MSc in Sustainability, Enterprise and the Environment was the most applied-to graduate programme per place across Oxford.
+In 2025 Oxford University was best in the world for the ninth consecutive year (Times Higher Education), Saïd Business School won ‘Best School’ and ‘Best Academic Research’ in the Financial Times Responsible Business Education Awards, and the Smith School’s MSc in Sustainability, Enterprise and the Environment was the most applied-to graduate programme per place across Oxford.

 You will be taught by the world’s leading thinkers whose work underpins global concepts from business purpose to net zero itself, and who will guide you to develop a personalised action plan for your business.